Most Incredible Gothic Cathedrals In European Cities

 Seville Cathedral – Seville, Spain

-The Cathedral of Seville, when constructed, became the largest Cathedral in the world, surpassing the Hagia Sophia in Istanbul.
+The Cathedral of Seville, when constructed, became the largest cathedral in the world, surpassing the Hagia Sophia in Istanbul.
 Today, it is still the largest Gothic cathedral in the world.
 The most prominent feature is the Giralda bell tower.
-The tower was not always part of the cathedral.
-It was in fact a minaret of a mosque which once stood at this spot during the Muslim rule of the country.
+The tower was only sometimes part of the cathedral.
+It was, in fact, a minaret of a mosque which once stood at this spot during the Muslim rule of the country.

 San Martino – Lucca, Italy

 The Lucca Cathedral, San Martino, is nicknamed ‘The Hidden Cathedral’ due to its secluded location within the city.
-The square of where it resides contains buildings from a multitude of different architectural styles.
-The exterior of the San Martino is in fact of Romanesque styling, but it is the interior décor that includes late Gothic influences.
+The square where it resides contains buildings from a multitude of different architectural styles.
+The exterior of the San Martino is, in fact, of Romanesque styling, but it is the interior décor that includes late Gothic influences.
 The cathedral also contains a labyrinth of which the pattern matches that of Chartres and is thought to have pre-dated that of the French cathedral.

 Beauvais Cathedral – Beauvais, France

-The Beauvais cathedral really symbolises the height of which Gothic architecture set out to achieve.
-A spire was constructed instead of a nave and in the 1500’s it was the tallest building in the world.
-Although, not too long after its completion the spire collapsed.
-Despite this it was still the tallest vault built throughout the Gothic period, which is clear to see when you walk inside.
-Plans to build a nave did begin although to this day it is still incomplete and is one of the only cathedrals not to include a nave.
+The Beauvais Cathedral symbolises the height which Gothic architecture set out to achieve.
+A spire was constructed instead of a nave, and in the 1500s, it was the tallest building in the world.
+Although, not too long after its completion, the spire collapsed.
+Despite this, it was still the tallest vault built throughout the Gothic period, which is apparent when you walk inside.
+Plans to build a nave did begin, although, to this day, it still needs to be completed and is one of the only cathedrals not to include a nave.

 Share the Post: